 And it’s, you know, to let people see that you’re imperfect, to let people know that, you know what, things did go wrong and you know, today wasn’t the best day and, but this is what I learned from it.
-So that they can go on that journey from you and they can see your personality and they can see your quirks.
+That they can go on that journey from you and they can see your personality and they can see your quirks.

 And at the same time with that, people may be like, ‘well, wouldn’t that deter people?’
 I’m like, ‘well, you know what, if that deters people then those people were never your audience.’ you know, they will never going to connect with you or buy from you if they couldn’t handle you at this moment.

-So I think it’s the way to stand out and a way to be different is just to be yourself and to let people see you as you are flaws and all.
+I think it’s the way to stand out and a way to be different is just to be yourself and to let people see you as you are flaws and all.
 And I, I heard something that, about like personality and that really stuck to me and that was someone saying that people come to a YouTube channel because of interest, but they stay, they stay because of personality.

 Yes.
 And I think that’s one thing to keep in mind.
 That it is not only about what you’re talking about, but it’s also about who you are as a person.
 Exactly.

-So it could be like everything from like how you are talking, to your dialect, to your, your dog coming in, in the background interrupting something, like something that you have, has that no one else has because it’s you and your personality and where you are doing the video from and how you are doing the video.
+It could be like everything from like how you are talking, to your dialect, to your, your dog coming in, in the background interrupting something, like something that you have, has that no one else has because it’s you and your personality and where you are doing the video from and how you are doing the video.

-So, yeah, just embrace your personality instead of trying to be perfect all the time.
+Yeah, just embrace your personality instead of trying to be perfect all the time.
 I think. it’s interesting because, you know, we talk about like personality and you know, I, a couple of weeks ago, I reached 10,000 subscribers on my channel, which I was really excited about.